CAST-Extend/com.castsoftware.uc.demeter/README.md

 - More tags and actions

 ## Release Notes
+### Version 2.4.x : Modules & Architecture views
+- You can now create Modules and architecture view in CAST Imaging with Demeter
+- Better API for the Atlas Extensions
+- Various stability fix

 ### Version 2.3.x
 - Module Grouping
 - Better API allowing a connection to the Atlas Web platform